pingcap/docs/tidb-cloud/connect-to-tidb-cluster.md

 # Connect to Your TiDB Cluster

 After your TiDB cluster is created on TiDB Cloud, you can use one of the following methods to connect to your TiDB cluster.
-You can access your cluster via a SQL client, or quickly via SQL Shell in the TiDB Cloud Console.
+You can access your cluster via a SQL client, or quickly via SQL Shell in the TiDB Cloud console.

 + Connect via a SQL client